 Here, we predicted that if intra-locus sexual conflict is a strong driver of the masculinization of the aphid X chromosome, masculinization would occur in all tissues.
 To verify this prediction, we measured gene expression in different tissues from males, sexual females and parthenogenetic females, including gonadic and somatic tissues.
-We found a masculinization of the X in each type of tissue.
+Sex-biased genes were more frequent in gonads than in less sexually dimorphic tissues, nevertheless we observed a masculinization of the X in each type of tissue, suggesting that - in each tissue - male-beneficial alleles were favored on the X and that intra-locus conflict may be resolved through the evolution of sex-biased gene expression.
 Moreover, we confirmed that the X-linked copy of a duplicated gene having another copy on autosomes is more likely to show a male-biased expression than its autosomal copy or an X-linked single-copy gene.
 This result suggests that duplications facilitate sub- or neo-functionalization toward the sex-specific optimum.